 - Bluetooth auto-upload of activities

 - Connection to pretty much any sensor you might need on your bike or person

 - Personal stats, connection to Garmin Connect and subsequently Strava and all fitness ecosystems connected to these two

 - Course navigation, and navigation to saved locations

 - No native way to look up addresses and business unless you use apps, widgets like the Yelp app, GRouteLoader, or one of the roundabout ways I explained above.

 - No touchscreen (may not be a con for some people).

 - No wifi.

-As of the first publish date of this post (Spring 2019) the new Garmin Edge 530 is in the process of being released.
+As of the first publication date of this post (Spring 2019), the new Garmin Edge 530 is in the process of being released.
 The 530 has a number of updated features while still being fairly similar to the 520 series.
 So if you like my review of the 520 Plus (and the regular 520) keep an eye out for discounted prices as the 530 starts being released.

 I would highly recommend the Garmin Edge 520 Plus despite a few drawbacks (which usually can be overcome).
 It may seem pricey to some but considering the huge numbers of things that can be done with the Edge 520 Plus and the options it has; it is well worth it.
-For training, for enjoyment of biking, for navigation around courses (and with a little help – navigation in general), and data/stat junkies you can’t go wrong.
+For training, for the enjoyment of biking, for navigation around courses (and with a little help – navigation in general), and data/stat junkies you can’t go wrong.